jeanibarz/equal-loudness-contour-estimation/README.md

 # equal-loudness-contour-estimation
-Web application to estimate your individualized equal-loudness-contour by subjective evaluation using bandpass filtered decorrelated pink noise.
+A web application to estimate your individualized equal-loudness-contour by subjective evaluation using bandpass filtered decorrelated pink noise.

 # Installation